Power Pole

 Comes apart by Itself

-For me the biggest problem is that the connection seems to be designed to seperate all by itself.
+For me the biggest problem is that the connection seems to be designed to separate all by itself.
 The spring loaded plunger on the plug will push the plug out of the socket given time and any vibration.

 Plugs Fall Apart